 You may be looking for drug addiction treatment because you’ve reached your rock bottom.
 It might be that taking the drug has caused you problems at work, legal issues, or destroyed your relationships.
 Many people who take heroin find themselves getting into debt or having to do unpleasant things to get hold of the drug.
 If you’re sick of living like this, then it might be time to consider drug rehab.

 There are many signs that you might have an addiction to heroin.
-It may have caused a health problem such as damage to your lungs, kidneys or liver, or you may be suffering worsening mental health, perhaps going through periods of deep depression or anxiety.
+It may have caused a health problem such as damage to your lungs, kidneys or liver, or you may be suffering worsening mental health issues, perhaps going through periods of deep depression or anxiety.

 The first stage of heroin rehab is to go through a detox.
 It’s impossible to overcome an addiction while the drug is in your body, and there’s no such thing as casual heroin use, so we’ll help you get through withdrawal.
 Most people are anxious about coping with the withdrawal symptoms, which are often described as being a lot like the flu, but if you stay with us your detox can be medically assisted to help you over the worst of it.
 Some people who come to us also have an alcohol addiction or other issue they need help with, so we can help you detox from more than one substance if needed.